-The Conservation Service Office ask the public need to report wildlife incidents or issues to their hotline immediately: 1-877-952-RAPP (7277).
+The Conservation Service Office ask the public to report wildlife incidents or issues.

 If you report bear or cougar issues before they have the opportunity to become habituated to people or conditioned to feeding on human foods, they may be candidates for non-lethal management, such as capture and release, if it is safe to do so.

 However, if the public do not report issues and the animals (especially bears) have become conditioned to finding their food on our properties or in our garbage, and /or begun acting aggressively toward people, they are generally not candidates for non-lethal response and are usually euthanized.